berivanyavuz/Cyclist_Bike_Share_Case_Study/04_ANALYZE.md

 - We have data for 2021,2022 and 2023.
 Firstly we checked the ratio of membership.

-  From the chart we see the casuals decrease and members increase.
+  As we see on the second chart the casuals decrease and members increase.